liflab/beepbeep-3-book/markdown/dsl/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/dsl/SimpleProcessorBuilder.java#L123)

 The process is similar to what was done earlier with functions.
-An instance of the builder is used to parse the expression `KEEP ONE EVERY 2 FROM (TRIM 3 FROM (INPUT 0))`; then create a `QueueSource` is created, and connected to the processor obtained from the builder.
+An instance of the builder is used to parse the expression `KEEP ONE EVERY 2 FROM (TRIM 3 FROM (INPUT 0))`; then, a `QueueSource` is created, and connected to the processor obtained from the builder.
 From then on, the resulting `Processor` object can be used like any other processor.
 If the building rules defined earlier were to be applied, step by step, one would discover that the `Processor` returned by `build` is actually this one:

 ![The `GroupProcessor` returned by our builder on the expression `KEEP ONE EVERY 2 FROM (TRIM 3 FROM (INPUT 0))`.](Example-Query2.png)